doctrine/mongodb-odm/docs/en/reference/indexes.rst

    **sparse** - Create a sparse index.
 If a unique index is being created the sparse option will allow duplicate null entries, but the field must be unique otherwise.
+-
+   **partialFilterExpression** - Create a partial index.
+Partial indexes only index the documents in a collection that meet a specified filter expression.
+   By indexing a subset of the documents in a collection, partial indexes have lower storage requirements and reduced performance costs for index creation and maintenance.
+This feature was introduced with MongoDB 3.2 and is not available on older versions.

 Unique Index
 ------------